keystonejs/keystone/.changeset/pretty-poets-doubt.md

 '@keystonejs/field-content': minor
 ---

-A fix to correctly serializes slate content in the list view of the Admin UI.
+A fix to correctly serialize slate content in the list view of the Admin UI.